DarksightKellar/apomuden_priv_policy/README.md

 We may employ third-party companies and individuals due to the following reasons:

 *   To facilitate our Service;
-*   To provide the Service on our behalf;
-*   To perform Service-related services; or
-*   To assist us in analyzing how our Service is used.
+*   To assist us in analyzing how APOMUDEN is used.

-We want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.
+We want to inform users of this Service that these third parties WILL NOT have access to your Personal Information.
+If it is absolutely necessary to provide your basic information to third-party companies in order to better provide the Service to you, they will be given copies of such information, rather than access to our database.
+However, these third parties are still obligated not to disclose or use this information for any other purpose.

 **Security**

-We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.
+We value your trust in providing us your Personal Information, thus we are striving to use commercially verified means of protecting it.
+However no method of transmission over the internet, or electronic storage, is 100% secure and reliable, thus we cannot guarantee its absolute security.
+In the unlikely event of a data breach, we will immediately notify all parties affected along with steps they can take to minimise the damage if any.
+We will also do our utmost to swiftly deal with such a breach.

 **Links to Other Sites**